asayers/cbdr/instruction_count.md

 When profiling a `rustc` compilation which uses proc macros, they may contain arbitrary user code, including sources of randomness and IO.
 The easiest way this can impact the rest of `rustc` is through introducing ASLR-like effects with non-deterministic allocation sizes.

-For example, the very-widely-used `serde_derive` proc macro happens to use `HashSet`, which by default uses a randomized hash (just like `HashMap`), and that will result in different (re)allocation patterns of the `HashSet` heap data, effectivelly randomizing any heap addresses allocated afterwards (by other parts of `rustc`).
+For example, the very-widely-used `serde_derive` proc macro happens to use `HashSet`, which by default uses a randomized hash (just like `HashMap`), and that will result in different (re)allocation patterns of the `HashSet` heap data, effectively randomizing any heap addresses allocated afterwards (by other parts of `rustc`).

 In order to fully eliminate ASLR-like effects due to the use of `HashMap`/`HashSet` in proc macros, during testing and data collection, we had to temporarily change the behavior of `std::collections::hash_map::RandomState` to *not* use the `getrandom` syscall.